idog1980/dlai/README.md

 1. Please login to google cloud ``gcloud auth application-default login``
 2. Create a project in google cloud
 3. Edit ``locals.tf`` with the desired zone and project_id
+4. Edit the k8s.tf as you see fit, cluster name zones , machine sizes etc.

 ## GKE - Application Deployment
 Once k8s is available, under ``\dlai\my-repo\dataloopAi\environment\staging\gcp\apps`` there is a python script that runs and install argoCD and add the relevant application.